coinpal-io/plug_wordpress/README.md

 ## Step 2: Installing the CoinPal Plugin on your Wordpress Site.

+Note: Before installing the "Coinpal Payment Gateway", please ensure that WooCommerce is installed and activated.
+If it is not yet installed, follow the same steps below to search for "WooCommerce", then click Install Now and Activate.

 1. Install "Coinpal Payment Gateway" plugin

     Log in to your WordPress admin dashboard.